zaknbur/zaknbur.github.io/geology/README.md

   ```
 10. Finally once you have got all of the three components sorted out you then have to load them into either your own website, or into your own Github account.The best approach is to ust put all the files into the same directory then you don't have to fiddle with trying to work out how to get sub-directories to work correctly.

-If you have any questions just send me an email [mailto](mailto:micky-github@salamander.co.uk)
+If you have any questions just send me an email via [micky-github@salamander.co.uk](mailto:micky-github@salamander.co.uk)